h3rald/litestore/src/admin/md/global_js_objects.md

 When creating JavaScript handlers for middleware, you can use some special $-prefixed global objects to access the HTTP request to the resource, the HTTP response, and also access other LiteStore resources.

+### $ctx

+An empty object that can be used to temporarily store data to pass across different middleware handlers.

 ### $req

 The current HTTP request sent to access the current resource.